Novena to St Joseph the Worker – 26 April

 even the operations of Your Most Holy Spirit.

 For You are my God and I will praise You,

 now, henceforth and forever.
 Amen

-Saint of the Day – 26 April – St Pope Cletus (c25-c89) 3rd Bishop of Rome and MARTYR – also known as Anacletus and Celto – Relics reside in relics in Saint Linus Church, Vatican City
+Saint of the Day – 26 April – St Pope Anadletus (c25-c89) 3rd Bishop of Rome and MARTYR – Also known as – Cletus and Celto – Relics reside in relics in Saint Linus Church, Vatican City

-St Pope Cletus led the fledgling Church during the reign of Emperors Vespasian and Domitian.
+St Pope Analetus led the fledgling Church during the reign of Emperors Vespasian and Domitian.
 The name Cletus, in ancient Greek, means “one who has been called.”
-Pope Saint Cletus is remembered as having been converted by St Peter and ordained by the first pope as well.
+Pope Saint Anacletus is remembered as having been converted by St Peter and ordained by the first Pope as well.
 His name is included in the Roman Canon of the Mass.
-Saint Cletus was traditionally said to have been born and raised a Roman, and following his ordination and ascension, served the Church for twelve years as the third pope.
+Saint Cletus/Anacletus is traditionally said to have been born and raised a Roman, and following his ordination and ascension, served the Church for twelve years as the third Pope.
 During that time, he is said to have divided Rome into twenty-five parishes, as well as ordained a significant number of priests to serve the growing Church.
 He is also the first pope to build a shrine over the relics of Saint Peter, which would eventually become the basilica that stands today.

 Our Lady of Good Counsel (Memorial)